elasticluster/elasticluster/docs/usage.rst

 ``--yes``

-    Since resizing a cluster, especially shrinking, is a possibly desruptive action and is not supported by all the distributed playbooks, elasticluster will always ask for confirmation before doing any modification, unless this option is given.
+    Since resizing a cluster, especially shrinking, is a possibly a disruptive action and is not supported by all the distributed playbooks, elasticluster will always ask for confirmation before doing any modification, unless this option is given.